 Disclaimer

-Countries colored in brown represent about 3.5 billion people, more than half the world's population.
-All have a permissive or flexible policy on human embryonic stem cell research and all have banned human reproductive cloning.
+Countries colored in brown represent about 3.8 billion people, more than half the world's population.
+All have a permissive or flexible policy on human embryonic stem cell research and all except the U.S. have banned by law human reproductive cloning.
 Population: M = million.

 Australia - 20.3 M